CMU-17770-Fall24/vm-dynamic-analysis/docs/cache-prof.md

 * Do we need to handle memory accesses that span cache block boundaries?
 > Yes, some accesses may span multiple cache lines
+* Do we need to include instructions from wasm extensions (atomics, bulk-memory instructions etc.)?
+> No